jemc/slides-pony/source.md

 * make our actor behaviours non-atomic (and accumulate memory)

-%% Well, such a feature is usually implemented in one of two ways - the most straightforward way is to just let the actor block, preventing it from handling any more messages while it's tied up and waiting for that *one* special message (which again, may never arrive or may take arbitrarily long to arrive) - this means your actor may spend a lot of time idle when in fact there are more messages for it and more work to do - in fact, this makes our actors start to look a lot like synchronization primitives, which is what we were *trying* to get rid of with this system.
+%% Well, such a feature is usually implemented in one of two ways - the most straightforward way is to just let the actor block, preventing it from handling any more messages while it's tied up and waiting for that *one* special message (which again, may never arrive or may take arbitrarily long to arrive) - this means your actor may spend a lot of time idle when in fact there are more messages for it and more work to do - in fact, this makes our actors start to look a lot like traditional synchronization primitives, which is what we were *trying* to get rid of with this system.

 %% So, this obviously isn't ideal, and there's a slightly more clever way to do this - while we wait for this actor to receive that *one* special message (and then take some arbitrary followup action based on the result), we *allow* that actor to handle *other* incoming messages as well, each according to their appropriate behavior - essentially, this means we capture a bit of state that holds the info about what message we're waiting for and what we're going to do when we get it, and then every time a message comes in we compare it to that list of special messages that we're waiting for and see if we can find a match - if we do, we can finish the corresponding followup action and clear out that bit of state - otherwise, the message is one that we have a defined behaviour for, and we just execute that behavior.